Evan A. Feigenbaum

 Quick answer

 Evan A. Feigenbaum is listed as Leading Asia expert experienced across government, markets, business, think tanks, and academia.
-Advisor to two Secretaries of State, a former Treasury Secretary, multinational CEOs, and boards of directors. at Carnegie Endowment for International Peace, a company with 278 employees, based in Washington, District Of Columbia, United States.
+Advisor to two Secretaries of State, a former Treasury Secretary, multinational CEOs, and boards of directors. at Carnegie Endowment for International Peace, a with 278 employees, based in Washington, District of Columbia, United States.
 AeroLeads shows a matched LinkedIn profile for Evan A. Feigenbaum.

 Evan A. Feigenbaum previously worked as Vice President for Studies at Carnegie Endowment For International Peace and Senior Advisor at Macro Advisory Partners.
 Evan A. Feigenbaum holds Doctor Of Philosophy - Phd, Political Science And Government from Stanford University.